rbi-mtm/ams/day1/README.md

 In this session you will learn how to generate a crystal structure from scratch, determine the lattice constant, and launch molecular dynamics and perform a geometry optimization with an empirical potential.

 In the exercises you will need to edit input files or scripts, which you will then execute.
-Feel free to write additional comments in any of the files, in the appropriate format (usually line starting with `#` is a comment not read by the program).
+Feel free to write additional comments, and your own notes in any of the files, in the appropriate format (usually line starting with `#` is a comment not read by the program).

 You are encouraged to open, inspect, and question all the files and scripts that are used.